-🚨 If you think your dog ingested something toxic call the pet poison hotline immediately: 855-764-7611
+🚨 If you think your dog has ingested something toxic, call the ASPCA Animal Poison Control Center at 888-426-4435.

 Foods that are bad for your dog